 Coming in and out of your home more frequently, as well as an increase in home appliances being used, may lead to more airborne particles that could clog your furnace filter.
 Be sure to check your filter, and replace if needed.

 Low or dead batteries could shut off your furnace.
 Be sure to test and, if needed, replace your batteries ahead of the holidays.

 Look over the intake and exhaust venting of your furnace to make sure it is clear of snow and debris.
 If your vents are blocked, your furnace will shut off automatically as a safety measure.

 If your thermostat happens to be in the same room where your family gathers (in the living room, for example), the increase in room temperature may trick or satisfy your thermostat into thinking the house is warmer than it actually is, leaving the rest of the house colder.
 You may want to consider operating your furnace fan continuously to minimize this effect.

 At Cross Heating, we are your home comfort and safety experts.
-For HVAC service, repairs, and installations you can trust, contact us today.
+For tips on your homeowners holiday checklist or HVAC service, repairs, and installations you can trust, contact us today.